Skip to main content

 – Open discussion

 Set up a 30-minute feedback session every three months with an email notification a week beforehand so you both have time to prepare notes for each other.
-You can even take advantage of tools like QR codes and automate the process by directing participants to a shared document or scheduling tool to prepare and manage feedback sessions efficiently.
+You can even take advantage of tools like QR codes and automate the process by directing participants to a shared document or meeting scheduling tool to prepare and manage feedback sessions efficiently.

 Make your feedback specific and actionable.